1936 Bugatti Atlantic Replica Project

 1,213 miles and three months of road-use shakedown, adjusting, tweaking (and a couple

-little car shows) has indicated that RABUGGI is satisfactory to proceed to finsih painting.
+little car shows), instills some confidence that RABUGGI is satisfactory to proceed to finsih painting.

 |-- Site Navigation -- [Website Disclaimer] [Site Map / Search]|